Mohangit2810/survey-sparrow/README.md

 **Getting Started:**

 1. **Documentation:** For detailed documentation and usage instructions, refer to the [Survey Sparrow Survey Analyzer CLI documentation](https://sdk.surveysparrow.dev/).
+2. **Open AI API:** Please make sure you update your api key in the constants.js in the src/constants folder.
+You can find your Open AI key in Open AI website -> API -> secret keys , also you need to have a paid account to access the api tokens.

 **API Reference:**